1908 – 1910

 Frauenstraße 110, Ulm, Germany

-Today it is the parish church of the Paulusgemeinde in Ulm.
+Today it is the parish church of the Paulus congregation in Ulm.

 Church Building

-The church rises on a transverse rectangular ground plan with narrow side aisles.
+The church is built on a transverse rectangular plan with narrow side aisles.

-Two towers flank the recessed chancel in the northeast.
+Two towers flank the recessed choir in the northeast.

-Opposite to it is an indicated west work, where a tower on a circular ground plan marks the vestibule with the main entrance.
+Opposite to this is the western work, where a circular tower marks the vestibule with the main entrance.

-Attached to the northeast tower is a chapel on a transverse rectangular plan with an indented apse.
+Attached to the northeast tower is a chapel with a rectangular transverse plan and a recessed apse.

-In 1906, a plot of land north of the old cemetery, which had been abandoned shortly before, was acquired as the building site (together with a plot already owned by the German Reich).
+In 1906, a plot of land north of the old cemetery, which had recently been abandoned, was purchased as a building site (together with a plot of land already owned by the German Reich).

-Under pressure from the Württemberg War Ministry, the Protestant soldiers of the Ulm garrison had been allowed to use the existent minster since 1857, but disputes arose again and again, mainly because of the early time of the service at half past seven in the morning and the inferior seats assigned to the Protestant soldiers.
+Under pressure from the Württemberg War Ministry, the Protestant soldiers of the Ulm garrison had been allowed to use the existing chapel since 1857, but disputes arose time and again, mainly because of the early time of the service at half past seven in the morning and the inferior pews assigned to the Protestant soldiers.

 It was not until 1903 that an initiative to build a separate Protestant garrison church was finally approved.

-The church was planned for a total of two thousand Protestant soldiers.
-Of them, 1,200 were to be seated in the nave and 800 in the gallery.
+The church was designed for a total of two thousand Protestant soldiers.
+Of these, 1,200 were to be seated in the nave and 800 in the gallery.

 Competition

-A limited competition among architects from southern Germany was announced with the condition that in consideration of the Ulm Minster and the Catholic Garrison Church, a building in the Gothic style was excluded.
+A limited competition among architects from southern Germany was announced with the condition that a building in the Gothic style was excluded in consideration of the Ulm Minster and the Catholic Garrison Church.

-On December 12, 1906, the design by the architect Theodor Fischer was selected from seven entries submitted to the competition under the motto “ain veste bvrg”.
+On December 12, 1906, architect Theodor Fischer‘s design was selected from seven submissions to the “ain veste bvrg” competition.

-After some modifications to the design, construction work began on April 1, 1908, under the supervision of Fischer’s employee Eduard Brill.
+After some modifications to the design, construction began on April 1, 1908, under the supervision of Fischer’s associate Eduard Brill.

-On August 20, 1908, the cornerstone was laid in the presence of King Wilhelm II of Württemberg, and two years later, on November 5, 1910, the church was consecrated.
+On August 20, 1908, the foundation stone was laid in the presence of King Wilhelm II of Württemberg, and two years later, on November 5, 1910, the church was consecrated.

-Theodor Fischer himself characterized the church as a soldier’s church, dominated by towers whose end reminded of the shape of grenades.
+Theodor Fischer himself described the church as a soldier’s church, dominated by towers whose ends resembled the shape of grenades.

 Construction

-St. Paul’s Church was one of the first German church buildings with reinforced concrete elements visible on the outside and inside.
+The Paulskirche was one of the first German church buildings with visible reinforced concrete elements on the outside and inside.

-The use of this building material also had symbolic significance: the field-gray reinforced concrete was reminiscent of a fortress building.
+The use of this building material also had a symbolic meaning: the field-gray reinforced concrete was reminiscent of a fortress.

-So-called trickle concrete (1 part cement, 1 part sand, 2 parts bean gravel) was used as facing concrete in the exterior, which was worked with a two-pointed point.
+So-called trickle concrete (1 part cement, 1 part sand, 2 parts bean gravel) was used as facing concrete on the outside, which was worked with a two-pointed point.

-The organ porch facing the street shows particularly rich articulation in the concrete parts.
+The organ porch facing the street has a particularly rich articulation in the concrete parts.

-The columns between the large buttresses are made with a finer crushed gravel material and are bush-hammered, as are the sculptures of the columns, capitals and concrete sculptures.
+The columns between the large buttresses are made of a finer crushed gravel material and are bush-hammered, as are the sculptures of the columns, capitals and concrete sculptures.

-The entrances bear concrete sculptures (including the Württemberg heraldic animals lion and stag) by the sculptor Jakob Brüllmann.
+The entrances bear concrete sculptures (including the Württemberg heraldic animals, the lion and the stag) by the sculptor Jakob Brüllmann.

-The wide-span vault inside is pillarless and is supported by concrete trusses in the form of so-called fisherman’s arches.
+The wide-span vault inside is column-free and supported by concrete trusses in the form of so-called Fischer Arches.

-On the choir wall there is the crucifix by Adolf Hölzel, painted in secco technique, which is the only part of the original pictorial decoration that has been preserved.
+On the wall of the choir there is a crucifix by Adolf Hölzel, painted in secco technique, which is the only part of the original pictorial decoration that has been preserved.

-The organ was made in the workshop of the Link brothers in Giengen between 1910 and 1911.
+The organ was built between 1910 and 1911 in the workshop of the Link brothers in Giengen.

 Redesign

 The interior of the church was redesigned between 1966 and 1970.
-In the course of this redesign, the artist Klaus Arnold created a three-part painting on the altar wall.
+As part of this redesign, the artist Klaus Arnold created a three-part painting on the altar wall.

-The original windows designed by Franz Mutzenbecher, along with the original Art Nouveau furnishings, were permanently lost during this remodeling.
+The original windows, designed by Franz Mutzenbecher, and the original Art Nouveau furnishings were permanently lost during this remodeling.

-Although the Reich Ministry of Finance had already urged the sale of the church to the Protestant parish in 1932, the church was not sold to the Protestant Paulus parish until 1964.
+Although the Reich Ministry of Finance had urged the sale of the church to the Protestant parish as early as 1932, it was not until 1964 that the church was sold to the Protestant Paulus parish.

 What a beautiful Church, the pictures are lovely but I suppose seeing it in real life would certainly be eye opening.
 Is the a Protestant or Roman Catholic Church, please excuse my ignorance, confused as I see Christ on the Cross.
 The page before said it was a Protestant hurch.